Samukat/Data3001G2/README.md

 ---

-## 8. Bibiliography
+## 8. References

- - Jain, A. and Morari, M. (2020).
+ 1. Jain, A. and Morari, M. (2020).
 Computing the racing line using Bayesian optimization, Cornell University Available at: https://arxiv.org/abs/2002.04794
- - Struthers, A. (2022).
+ 2. Struthers, A. (2022).
 Formula One Telemetry Analysis, Central Washington University.
 Available at: https://digitalcommons.cwu.edu/source/2022/COTS/99/.